KittyGiraudel/sass-guidelines/en/_sass.md

 Sass’s whitespace-sensitive syntax relies on indentation to get rid of braces, semi-colons and other punctuation symbols, leading to a leaner and shorter syntax.
 Meanwhile, SCSS is easier to learn since it’s mostly some tiny extra bits on top of CSS.

 <p>I, myself, prefer SCSS over Sass because it is closer to CSS and friendlier to most developers.
 Because of that, SCSS is the default syntax throughout these guidelines.
-You can switch to Sass indented syntax in the <label for="aside-toggle" class="link-like">side panel</label>.</p>
+You can switch to Sass indented syntax in the <button type="button" data-modal-show="options-panel" class="link-like">side panel</button>.</p>

 ###### Further reading